Updated November 2013

-What ethical, social, and legal controls or reviews should be placed on such research?
+What, if any, social and legal controls or reviews should be placed on such research?

 Will transgenic interventions in humans create physical or behavioral traits that may or may not be readily distinguished from what is usually perceived to be “human”?

-Will these interventions redefine what it means to be “normal”?
+- Will these interventions redefine what it means to be “normal”?

 - the potential for increased suffering of transgenic organisms.
-Various bioethicists, environmentalists, and animal rights activists have argued that it is wrong to create “monsters” or animals that would suffer as a result of genetic alternation (for example, a pig with no legs), and that such experimentation should be banned.13
+Various bioethicists, environmentalists, and animal rights activists have argued that it is wrong to create animals that would suffer as a result of genetic alteration (for example, a pig with no legs) and that such experimentation should be banned.22

-If we create a being that has the ability to speak and perhaps even reason but looks like a dog or a chimp, should that being be given all the rights and protection of a human being?
-Some bioethicists argue that the definition of “human being” should be more expansive and protective, rather than more restrictive.
-Others argue that definitions that are more expansive could be denigrating to humanity’s status and create a financial disincentive to patenting creations that could be of use to humanity.
-The question of whether or not the definition should be more expansive or more restrictive will have to be considered as courts, legislatures, and institutions address laws regarding genetic discrimination.
+If we create a being that has the ability to speak and perhaps even reason, but looks like a dog or a chimp, should that creation be given all the rights and protection traditionally bestowed upon a person?
+Some bioethicists argue that the definition of “human being” should be more expansive and protective, rather than more restrictive.27 Others argue that more expansive definitions could minimize humanity’s status and create a financial disincentive to patenting creations that could be of potential use.
+The question of whether the definition should be more expansive or restrictive will need to be considered as courts, legislatures, and institutions address laws regarding genetic discrimination.

-© 2004, American Institute of Biological Sciences.
+© 2013, American Institute of Biological Sciences.
 Educators have permission to reprint articles for classroom use; other users, please contact email@example.com for reprint permission.
 See reprint policy.